miladkahsarialhadi/c3phcuckoo/README.md

   5. Screenshots taken during the execution of the malware.
   6. Full memory dumps of the machines.

-C3ph Cuckoo is a tool that designed to install cuckoo sandbox automatically.
+C3phalex1n Cuckoo Automate Installer is a tool that designed to install cuckoo sandbox required packages and tools automatically.